1zkh/PCN/README.md

 # PCN
 Time Series Forecasting Model.
-The code will be open when the article is published.
+The information and code are still being further organized.